Table of Contents

 A tall backrest can also matter, especially if you prefer an executive office chair feel.
 Big and tall users may want to check dimensions carefully before buying.
 A chair may look wide in photos, but the real fit depends on seat width, seat depth, arm spacing, and weight capacity.
 Always check the current product page before purchase.

-SUNNOW Ergonomic Office Chair With Footrest: Featured Pick
+SUNNOW SUN-ATLAS Cross Legged Office Chair: Featured Pick

 Is a Cross-Legged Office Chair Better Than a Gaming Chair?